jason-fox/fox.jason.translate.xliff/README.md

 -   The `xliff-create` transform creates XLIFF and skeleton files from the `*.dita` files.
 -   The `xliff-translate` transform populates the `<target>` texts using an automatic translation service.
--   The `xliff2dita` transform recreates the DITA project using the translated texts.
+-   The `xliff-dita` transform recreates the DITA project using the translated texts.

 :arrow_forward: [Video from DITA-OT Day 2019](https://youtu.be/icbLaNGdV8c)